dimonss/chessGameStatisticsFront/README.md

 ## Features

+- 👥 **Players Management**: View all chess players and their profiles
-- 📊 **Game Tracking**: Record and view all your chess games
+- 📊 **Game Tracking**: Record and view all chess games between players
-- 📈 **Analytics Dashboard**: Comprehensive statistics including win rate, rating changes, and performance metrics
+- 📈 **Analytics Dashboard**: Comprehensive statistics including win rate, rating changes, and performance metrics for each player
 - 🎨 **Modern UI**: Beautiful, responsive design built with Tailwind CSS
 - 🔍 **Game Details**: Detailed view of individual games with all relevant information
 - 📱 **Responsive**: Works seamlessly on desktop and mobile devices